-There is a huge imbalance between the effects that the ECB’s response to the inflation crisis is having for banks, and those that it’s having for ordinary people.
-On the one hand, people have to pay more to borrow money to buy a house or start a business, while they do not earn much return on their savings.
+There is a huge imbalance between the effects that the ECB’s response to the inflation crisis is having on banks, and those that it’s having on ordinary people.
+On the one hand, people have to pay more to borrow money to buy a house or start a business, while they are not earning much return on their savings.
 They are seeing their jobs and wages put at risk due to employers opting for pay cuts to offset higher overall costs.
-On the other hand, private banks in the euro area are set to earn 70 billion euros in “windfall profits”, which are unearned extra profits.
+On the other hand, private banks in the euro area are set to earn 70 billion euros in windfall profits, which are unearned extra profits.

-This drastic imbalance is due to the policy approach that the ECB is taking in an attempt to fulfill its role as the guardian of price stability: raising its interest rates.
+This drastic imbalance is due to the policy approach that the ECB is taking in an attempt to fulfil its role as the guardian of price stability, namely raising its interest rates.

 Why are banks getting money from the ECB, and what does this mean for savers?

-While people and companies deposit their money at the banks, banks themselves deposit funds at the central banks.
+While people and companies deposit their money in banks, banks themselves deposit funds in central banks.
 This means that when the ECB increases its interest rates – as it has done three times since June 2022, and is expected to keep doing in the following months – it pays higher interest to the banks for the reserves they hold with the Central Bank itself.

 What is the logic behind this approach?
 The ECB is attempting to curb inflation by compelling private banks to charge higher interest rates to customers taking out loans, and also to pay higher interest rates to savers depositing money.
 This creates a situation where it is more attractive for people to save money instead of spending it on goods and services.